BlunterMonk/our_archive/README.md

 [seia - emote - dots]
 ```

-at present, dialogue will only be considered on an action pertaining to a character.
+dialogue will only be considered on an action pertaining to a character.
 You can stack actions in succession and then add dialogue anywhere in between, for example:
 ```
 [bg - trinity_clubroom - none]